explosion/curated-transformers/docs/source/usage.rst

 --------------------------------

 Curated Transformers provides infrastructure to perform open-ended text generation using decoder-only causal language models.
-The :py:class:`~curated_transformers.generation.generator.Generator` class wraps a :py:class:`~curated_transformers.models.module.CausalLMModule`
+The :py:class:`~curated_transformers.generation.Generator` class wraps a :py:class:`~curated_transformers.models.CausalLMModule`
 and its corresponding tokenizer.
 It provides a generic interface to generate outputs from the wrapped module in an auto-regressive fashion.
-:py:class:`~curated_transformers.generation.config.GeneratorConfig` specifies the parameters used by the generator such as stopping conditions and sampling parameters.
+:py:class:`~curated_transformers.generation.GeneratorConfig` specifies the parameters used by the generator such as stopping conditions and sampling parameters.

-The :py:class:`~curated_transformers.generation.auto_generator.AutoGenerator` class can be used to directly load a supported causal
-LM model and generate text with it.
+The :py:class:`~curated_transformers.generation.AutoGenerator` class can be used to directly load a supported causal LM model and generate text with it.

 .. code-block:: python

       import torch
-      from curated_transformers.generation.config import (
+      from curated_transformers.generation import (
+         AutoGenerator,
          GreedyGeneratorConfig,
          SampleGeneratorConfig,
       )
-      from curated_transformers.generation.auto_generator import AutoGenerator

       generator = AutoGenerator.from_hf_hub(
          name="databricks/dolly-v2-3b", device=torch.device("cuda", index=0)